zef-dev/convoworks-wp/readme.txt

 8. Releases and versions

 == Changelog ==

+= 0.22.12 =
+* Fixed SSAAppointmentContext
+* Added new block role "error_handler" that will catch any exception during service execution
+* Add new flow to session start block - pre-dispatch
+* Added new service template for appointments

 = 0.22.11 =
 * Added new block role "default_fallback" to handle fallback flow at the global level
 * Loop elements are now accepting \Iterator (was array only)